 How to use Doxycycline IR-DR

-This medication is best taken by mouth on an empty stomach, at least 1 hour before or 2 hours after a meal, usually once daily in the morning or as directed by your doctor.
+This medication is best taken by mouth on an empty stomach (at least 1 hour before or 2 hours after a meal) as directed by your doctor, usually once daily in the morning.
 Swallow the capsules whole.
 Do not crush or chew the capsules.
 Doing so can release all of the drug at once, increasing the risk of side effects.

 Take this medication with a full glass of water (8 ounces/240 milliliters) unless directed otherwise.
 If stomach upset occurs, taking it with food or milk may help.
 However, doxycycline may not work as well if you take it with food or milk (or anything high in calcium - more details below), so ask your doctor or pharmacist if you may take it that way.
 Do not lie down for at least 10 minutes after taking this medication.

 Take this medication 2 to 3 hours before or after taking any products containing aluminum, calcium, iron, magnesium, zinc or bismuth subsalicylate.
 Some examples include antacids, didanosine solution, quinapril, vitamins/minerals, dairy products (such as milk, yogurt), and calcium-enriched juice.
 These products bind with doxycycline, preventing your body from fully absorbing the drug.

 For the best effect, take this antibiotic at evenly spaced times.
 To help you remember, take it at the same time each day.
 Do not skip doses or take more of this medication than prescribed.